 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available if stacking is enabled.
 From Port - To Port Select the appropriate port range used for the configuration here.
-State Select this option to enable or disable the state of this feature here.
+State Select this option to enable or disable the state of the EEE feature here.